hbstack/site/content/docs/modules/footer/overview/index.md

   - HB
 ---

-The footer modules is a universal footer.
+This module is a universal footer, which ships with menus and some useful sub modules, i.e. social links.

 <!--more-->